 IPO Grey Market is the over-the-counter market where deals are executed in-person only and only between the trusted group of investors.
 The deals are usually provided by the broker in the neighborhood at a fixed price.
-In the Grey market, an investor could sell IPO share or IPO application before the company gets listed on the stock exchange at a fixed price called IPO Grey Market Premium.
+In the Grey market, an investor could sell an upcoming IPO share or IPO application before the company gets listed on the stock exchange at a fixed price called IPO Grey Market Premium.

 IPO Grey Market Premium

 Often called IPO GMP, is the premium at which the IPO shares are traded in the grey market.
-Kostak Rate is the rate at which an investor can sell his IPO application for a fixed price irrespective to he/she gets IPO allotment or not.
+Kostak Rate is the rate at which an investor can sell his IPO application for a fixed price irrespective to he/she gets an IPO allotment or not.

 Important note for the Investors

 - IPO Grey Market Premium (IPO GMP) mention is valid for the specific date and may change any time.

 - We (Nifty Outlook or Its Authors) are not part of buying and selling IPO forms on IPO Grey Market.

 - Kostak Rate is the premium investor who gets by selling his/her IPO application (in an off-market transaction) to someone else even before allotment or listing of the IPO for public trading.